w3c/wai-media-guide/audio-description.md

   </tr>
 </table>

+* '''Space in audio''' &mdash; Is there enough space in the main audio for the description?
+That is, are there sufficient pauses in the narration or speaking where all the description will fit?
+* '''Media player support''' &mdash; Does the media player you are using provide functionality for a separate audio file?
+Or, will you use a plug-in or other method to provide it?
+Player and platforms that support separate audio description files: Brightcove, Kaltura, Oz Player, ?Vidyard.
+(Able Player facilitates showing a separate video with audio description.)
+Plug-ins: 3Play Plugin, JW Player, with plug-in (works in IE11 & Safari, other browsers require Flash), VideoJS with Plug-in (works in IE11 & Safari, other browsers require Flash).

+Use this information to answer the following questions in order to determine how to provide audio description for your video.

+### For New Videos
+* Can the speakers describe the visual information in the main audio?
+	* If yes, provide integrated description.
+No separate audio description is needed.
+	* If no, can you smoothly provide enough space in the main audio for the description?
+And will you use a media player that supports a separate audio track for the description?
+		* If yes, provide description in a separate audio file, _**or**_ provide a separate described video.
+		* If no, provide a separate described video.

+### For Existing Videos
+* Is there enough space in the main audio for the description?
+And will you use a media player that supports a separate audio track for the description?
+	* If yes, provide description in a separate audio file, _**or**_ provide a separate described video.
+	* If no, provide a separate described video.

+## Planning New Videos

+### Integrated Description
+For many videos, the best way to handle audio description is not to need it at all &mdash; that is, all the visual information that users need to understand the content is integrated in the main audio.
+When planned in advance, this is fairly simple for many types of videos on the web, such as presentations and instructional videos.
+(Example above under [Content and Timing Considerations](#@@).)

 **If you develop your video with integrated description, you don't need to bother with any of the other timing or developing options on this page!
 You're done.**

 ### Timing for Description